 - Reduce consumption: If possible, try to purchase and use less of these toxic products.
 Either borrow from a family member, friend, or neighbor, or look for less toxic substitutes.
 And when buying new, be sure to purchase only as much as you need.

 - Give it away: Could your neighbor or friend use some paint thinner?
 If you’re moving or just cleaning house and want to get rid of unused paint thinners, find someone willing to take it off of your hands.

 - Add to solvent paint: If you’ve got leftover paint that’s oil-based, you may be able to add your paint thinner to it to thin it out and as a way of disposing of the hazardous waste.

 - Paint thinner containers: When you’ve used up an entire can or container of paint thinner or other solvent, leave the lid off to let the container dry, then recycle with the regular plastics or metals.
-Residue will not hinder the recycling process.
+Paint residue, unless it’s more than an inch, will not hinder the recycling process.